 Neel Doshi

-I am a postdoctoral researcher working with Professor Alberto Rodriguez at MIT.
-My current research is focused on developing algorithms that leverage trajectory optimization, control/estimation theory, and mechanics to plan and execute contact-rich robotic manipulations.
+Before this, I was a postdoctoral researcher working with Professor Alberto Rodriguez at MIT.
+My academic research focused on developing algorithms that leverage trajectory optimization, control/estimation theory, and mechanics to plan and execute contact-rich robotic manipulations.
 I completed my doctoral work with Professors Robert Wood and Scott Kuindersma at Harvard University in 2019.
 I developed a trajectory optimization based framework to automate the generation of closed-loop locomotion trajectories for computationally limited centimeter-scale legged robots.
 These tools were applied to the Harvard Ambulatory Microrobot (HAMR) to improve its performance and execute dynamic behaviors, like jumping.

 Throughout my career, I have also worked on the modeling, design, and fabrication of robot end-effectors (i.e., hands and feet) that can simplify planning and control and/or be used to achieve novel capabilities (e.g., climbing).
-Please checkout my research and email me at nddoshi (at) mit (dot) edu if you have further questions.
+Please checkout my research and email me at nddoshi9 (at) gmail (dot) com if you have further questions.